Nissan GT-R Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Nissan GT-R are $1,246 a year including full coverage.
-Comprehensive insurance costs on average $264 a year, collision costs $444, and liability is $402.
-A policy with just liability insurance costs around $446 a year, with coverage for high-risk drivers costing $2,694 or more.
-Teen drivers pay the highest rates at $4,670 a year or more.
+U.S. average auto insurance rates for a Nissan GT-R are $1,246 annually for full coverage insurance.
+Comprehensive costs an estimated $264 each year, collision insurance costs $444, and liability costs around $402.
+A policy with just liability insurance costs as low as $446 a year, and coverage for high-risk drivers costs around $2,694.
+Teens pay the highest rates at up to $4,670 a year.

 Average premium for full coverage: $1,246

-Includes $500 policy deductibles, split liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all 50 U.S. states and GT-R trim levels.
+Full coverage includes $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all 50 states and GT-R models.

 Price Range from Low to High

-For a driver in their 40's, Nissan GT-R insurance prices go from as low as $446 for minimum levels of liability insurance to a high of $2,694 for coverage for higher-risk drivers.
+For the normal driver, Nissan GT-R insurance prices range from as cheap as $446 for just liability coverage to a high rate of $2,694 for coverage for higher-risk drivers.

 Geographic Price Range